NicklasVraa/NovaOS/README.md

 4. Run through the guided installation.

 ## Post-Install Suggestions
-- Use the built-in updater or the terminal to update the system.
+- Use the built-in updater or the terminal to update the system, which will also prompt you to remove packages, that are no longer needed.